Select a route below for more information about shipping along that route:

 Montana Port Authority: https://www.portofmontana.org/

-Since the 1880s, the railways have been a means of important transport in Montana.
-Historically, the state was crossed by the main lines of three east-west transcontinental routes: the Milwaukee Road, the Great Northern, and the Northern Pacific.
-Today, the BNSF Railway is the state’s largest railroad, its main transcontinental route incorporating the former Great Northern main line across the state.
-Montana RailLink, a privately held Class II railroad, operates former Northern Pacific trackage in western Montana.
+Today, the BNSF Railway is the state’s largest railroad, with its primary transcontinental course uniting the former Great Northern main line across the state.
+Montana RailLink is a privately held Class II railroad that operates the former Northern Pacific rail line in western Montana.

-In addition, Amtrak’s Empire Builder train runs through the north of the state, stopping in Libby, Whitefish, West Glacier, Essex, East Glacier Park, Browning, Cut Bank, Shelby, Havre, Malta, Glasgow, and Wolf Point.
+In addition, Amtrak’s Empire Builder train runs through the North of the state and makes stops at Libby, Whitefish, West Glacier, Essex, East Glacier Park, Browning, Cut Bank, Shelby, Havre, Malta, Glasgow, and Wolf Point.

 https://en.wikipedia.org/wiki/Montana